retrospct/hunter/docs/CONTRIBUTING.md

 ## Questions?

-If you have any questions or need help, feel free to open an issue or start a discussion at https://github.com/<YOUR_GITHUB_USERNAME_OR_ORG>/multi-company-job-monitor/discussions.
+If you have any questions or need help, feel free to open an issue or start a discussion at https://github.com/retrospct/hunter/discussions.

 Thank you for contributing!

+## Reporting a Vulnerability

+The Multi-Company Job Monitor team and community take all security vulnerabilities seriously.
+We appreciate your efforts to responsibly disclose your findings, and will make every effort to acknowledge your contributions.

+If you believe you have found a security vulnerability in Multi-Company Job Monitor, please report it to us privately. **Do not create a public GitHub issue.**

+Please email us at [me@jlee.cool](mailto:me@jlee.cool).

+When reporting a vulnerability, please include the following details:

+- A clear description of the vulnerability.
+- Steps to reproduce the vulnerability.
+- The potential impact of the vulnerability.
+- Any suggestions for a fix (optional).

+We will acknowledge receipt of your vulnerability report within 48 hours and will send you regular updates about our progress.
+We aim to address all valid reports as quickly as possible.

+Once a vulnerability is fixed, we will coordinate with you on public disclosure, if appropriate.
+We may also list your name in our acknowledgments if you agree.

+Thank you for helping keep Multi-Company Job Monitor secure.